wp-plugins/custom-field-suite/readme.txt

 Visually create groups of custom fields that can be displayed on any edit page.

-* Easily create groups of fields
+* Easily create groups of custom fields
 * Assign edit pages that a field group should appear on
 * Customize the field group layout (via drag-n-drop) on edit pages
 * Create your own field types using the `cfs_field_types` plugin hook!